LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Custom_Inner_Stepper/Description.rst

-includes functions for creating and destroying a generic base class object, attaching and retrieving the derived class ``content`` pointer, setting function pointers to derived class method implementations, and accessing base class data e.g., for computing the forcing term :eq:`MRI_forcing_poly`.
+includes functions for creating and destroying a generic base class object, attaching and retrieving the derived class ``content`` pointer, setting function pointers to derived class method implementations, and accessing base class data e.g., for computing the forcing term :eq:`ARKODE_MRI_forcing_poly`.

-.. _Usage.MRIStep.CustomInnerStepper.Description.BaseMethods.CreateDestroy:
+.. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods.CreateDestroy:

 Creating and Destroying an Object
 """""""""""""""""""""""""""""""""

-.. c:function:: int MRIStepInnerStepper_Create(MRIStepInnerStepper *stepper)
+.. c:function:: int MRIStepInnerStepper_Create(SUNContext sunctx, MRIStepInnerStepper *stepper)

    This function creates an :c:type:`MRIStepInnerStepper` object to which a user should attach the member data (content) pointer and method function pointers.

    **Arguments:**
+      * ``sunctx`` -- the SUNDIALS simulation context.

-   * *stepper* -- a pointer to an inner stepper object.
+      * ``stepper`` -- a pointer to an inner stepper object.

    **Return value:**
       * ARK_SUCCESS if successful
       * ARK_MEM_FAIL if a memory allocation error occurs

    **Example usage:**